mortal-app/Prototype/docs/syntax/firewall.md

 ### `protoHash(inp:string, salt:string|null, algo:string|null)`
 Example

-By default the hash algo is `sha256` and there is a pre-defined salt, I recommend supplying your salt
+By default the hash algo is `sha256` and there is a pre-defined salt, I recommend supplying your salt.
 ```php
 /**
  * protoHash